luxonis/depthai-docs-website/FAQ.md

 So what does this mean for your application?

 Anything further than 10 feet away from DepthAI/megaAI will be in focus when the focus is set to 10 feet or beyond.
 In other words, as long as you don't have something closer than 10 feet which the camera is trying to focus on, everything 10 feet or beyond will be in focus.

+## Is it Possible to Control the Exposure and White Balance and Auto-Focus (3A) Settings of the RGB Camera From the Host?

+### Auto-Focus (AF)
+See [here](#autofocus) for details on controlling auto-focus/focus.

+### Exposure (AE)
+This is not yet exposed via the DepthAI API but we have it on our internal roadmap currently as item 23, where the top 4 are currently under development (and another 9 are soaking in testing/PR)..
+So I'd say we'd have it in ~3-4 months based on current trajectory.

+It's something we can prioritize if needed though.
+Frame duration (us), exposure time (us), sensitivity (iso), brightness, are some that I see in there in addition to things like locking the exposure/etc.

+### White Balance (AWB)
+This will be implemented at the same time as exposure and will be included.
+AWB lock, AWB modes.
+We will post more information as we dig into this task.

 ## What Are the Specifications of the Global Shutter Grayscale Cameras?